My Favourite Beaches 'Near Me' Penbryn Beach (National Trust)

 Penbryn is one of the few beaches in the area where I regularly find sea glass.
 Every time I stumble upon a piece, I feel like I’ve struck gold—like an old-time prospector!

-Spectacular Sunsets
+Stunning Sunsets

-This coastline is teeming with wildlife, so keep your eyes peeled for dolphins, seals, and seabirds—it’s always a thrill to spot them playing in the surf or basking on the rocks.
+This coastline is teeming with wildlife, so keep your eyes peeled for dolphins, seals, and seabirds.
+It’s always a thrill to spot them playing in the surf or basking on the rocks.
 I love to sit on the rocks with my binoculars to see what I can see.

 I’ve taken a dip at Penbryn, though I’ll admit I wasn’t brave enough for a full swim!
 If you’re into wild swimming, this is a beautiful, remote spot, but always check the conditions and never swim alone—there’s no lifeguard here.

-8.The Plwmp Tart Café
+The Plwmp Tart Café

 It’s also a great spot for pooches to get a fresh bowl of water, so they can refuel before heading back out on another adventure or grabbing yourself a Welsh ice cream.

-There is always somewhere I can feel like I have no one around me.
-I love sitting on the rocks, further south down the beach watching Dylan and Dirk play, chasing each other and rolling in the sand.
-It’s the perfect place to pause, breathe, and soak up nature & just listen to the waves… sometimes we all need a quiet place.
+Unlike some of the more crowded beaches, Penbryn always feels peaceful.
+It’s a place where you can feel like you have no one around you.
+I love sitting on the rocks further south down the beach, watching Dylan and Dirk play, chasing each other and rolling in the sand.
+It’s the perfect place to pause, breathe, and soak up nature, just listening to the waves.
+Sometimes we all need a quiet place.

 What I love most about Penbryn is that it feels undiscovered—even though it’s a National Trust beach, it retains that wild, untouched charm.
 It’s one of those places where you feel like you’re truly in nature – I love it!